greatislander/c2lc-project-website/src/activities/sequencing-in-daily-activities.md

 type: Unplugged
 experience: No Coding Experience
 subject: Games
-description: >-
+relatedActivities:
+  - Beginning, middle, and end
+  - Fixing a sequence
-  This activity helps learners to understand how a series of objects and events can happen in a specific and logical order.
+description: "This activity helps learners to understand how a series of objects and events can happen in a specific and logical order. "
 whatYouNeed: |-
   ### Tools

-  Printer or a computer
+  Computer and internet access

   ### Skills